 Explicit criteria to determine whether medicines are eligible for inclusion in the RDF have been developed to guide decision-making.
-Medicines should also be fairly priced relative to other countries to be considered for inclusion in the RDF.
+Medicines should also be fairly priced relative to overseas reference jurisdictions to be considered for inclusion in the RDF.

 Eligibility criteria for medicines considered for inclusion in the RDF